 Dr. Khosa is a great mentor and an amazing person.
 He is an inspiration for me.
 The best part of his mentoring is that he picks up raw talent and shapes it into the best of its forms.
 Which is pretty much against the flow.
 He is not the person who will tell you “no, you cannot” or ” Oh its too late”.
 His answer will always be “lets see how we can fix it”

 He is man of his words.
 He will do what he tells you and will expect the same.
 He will never tell you or promise you what he can or will not do.

 In short he has been a perfect mentor for me, and perfection can not be improved.

 There are few people in the world who would go the extra mile for you.
-Dr Khosa is a gem of a person who (despite being a busy academic and clinical radiologist himself) would leave no stone unturned to help and mentor you in any way at all at both personal and professional levels.
+Dr Khosa is a gem of a person who (despite being a busy academic and clinical radiologist himself) leaves no stone unturned to help and mentor in any way at all at both personal and professional levels.
 Words like “limits” do not exist in Dr Khosa’s dictionary, there is always a way.
-It has been an honor for me to know what an amazing dedicated person he is and to be one of those who did and are continuously benefiting from his guidance… He is one of the people who restore your faith in selfless humanity and motivate you to never settle for anything less than you deserve!
+It has been an honor for me to know what an amazing dedicated person he is and to be one of those who are continuously benefiting from his guidance… He is one of the people who restore your faith in selfless humanity and motivate you to never settle for anything less than you deserve!

 Thank you sir, for each day of the past, today and always!

 Dr. Faisal khosa is an amazing physician and great human being.
 He is one of the most dedicated persons, I have ever seen involved in young physicians higher education and training.
 His services as Chair of Young Physician Committee of APPNA are so commendable.